n8n-io/n8n-docs/docs/hosting/configuration/configuration-examples/execution-timeout.md

 # Setting execution timeouts

 A workflow times out and gets canceled after this time (in seconds).
 If the workflow runs in the main process, a soft timeout happens (takes effect after the current node finishes).
-If a workflow runs in its own process, n8n attempts a soft timeout first, then kills the process after waiting for an additional fifth of the given timeout duration.
+If a workflow runs in its own process, n8n attempts a soft timeout first, then kills the process after waiting for a fifth of the given timeout duration.

 `EXECUTIONS_TIMEOUT` default is `-1`.
 For example, if you want to set the timeout to one hour: